zhullyb/monyhar/monyhar/android_webview/docs/threading.md

 # Android WebView and the UI thread

-This document describes how the Chromium based Android WebView reconciles with mismatching requirements and assumptions between Android and Chromium about the UI thread.
+This document describes how the Monyhar based Android WebView reconciles with mismatching requirements and assumptions between Android and Monyhar about the UI thread.

-## The UI Thread in Chromium
+## The UI Thread in Monyhar

-In Chromium, there is a single global **UI** thread in the browser process.
+In Monyhar, there is a single global **UI** thread in the browser process.
 It is one of the explicitly named [BrowserThreads](/content/public/browser/browser_thread.h).
 The **UI** thread is generally where UI code runs, including input delivery from